 The following chart helps identify some, but not all, of the major federal cross-cutting requirements, their trigger points and the term of compliance with the requirement.
 More detailed explanations of these requirements can be found throughout relevant guides required as part of Minnesota Housing's Consolidated RFP and in the Code of Federal Regulations (CFR).
 Violating the choice limiting actions prohibition could cause the federal funds to be withdrawn from the project.
-If you have questions about choice limiting actions, please contact the Federal Programs Manager.
+If you have questions about choice limiting actions, contact Minnesota Housing's Federal Programs Manager.
+Contact information can be found on Minnesota Housing's website.